mkgold/dhintro2021/dhintro2021-schedule.md

 * Jacqueline Wernimont and Elizabeth Losh.
 2018. ["Introduction"](http://dhdebates.gc.cuny.edu/debates/text/13) In *Bodies of Information: Intersectional Feminism and Digital Humanities*, edited by Jacqueline Wernimont and Elizabeth Losh.
 University of Minnesota Press.

 * Josephs, Kelly Baker, and Roopika Risam.
 2021. “[The Digital Black Atlantic](https://dhdebates.gc.cuny.edu/read/the-digital-black-atlantic/section/04315759-6622-466b-b23f-0b2a565b4f81#intro).”
 In *The Digital Black Atlantic*, edited by Kelly Baker Josephs and Roopika Risam.
-University off Minnesota Press.
+University of Minnesota Press.

 ### Sites to explore